 If your claim is denied, you can appeal.
 You would be wise to do so with the representation of a qualified Savannah workers’ compensation attorney.
 The State Board of Workers’ Compensation will let you know if your claim is denied with a notice and explanation.

-If you are injured on the job, workers compensation covers your injuries while protecting your employer from lawsuit.
+If you are injured on the job, workers’ compensation covers your injuries while protecting your employer from a lawsuit.
 Thus, you cannot file a lawsuit against your lawyer for a workplace injury unless willful misconduct applies.

-If you have a third party claim, you can collect additional damages, including noneconomic damages, like emotional distress and pain and suffering.
+You can collect additional damages if you have a third-party claim, including non-economic damages, like emotional distress and pain and suffering.

 We Make Sure You Get All the Benefits You Deserve